maxant/angular_serviceexploration/README.md

       find src/ -type f -exec touch {} +

 # TODO

+    //TODO create a spec dedicated to testing a service
+    //TODO create a spec dedicated to testing a component class? not really needed, as controllers like that should only have methods which are called by templates!
+    //TODO create a spec dedicated to testing a pipe
+    //TODO create a spec dedicated to testing a directive
+    //TODO testing a service: get it via the injector:
+    //userService = TestBed.get(UserService);
+    /*
+    // TwainService actually injected into the component twainService = fixture.debugElement.injector.get(TwainService);

+    // Setup spy on the `getQuote` method spy = spyOn(twainService, 'getQuote')
+          .and.returnValue(Promise.resolve(testQuote));

+    tick();                  // wait for async getQuote
+    */

 - karma: have npm task for build => run karma once. have another which continuously runs karma. document that karma and webpack dev are kept seperately.
 - write protractor tests
 - read rest of test chapter